dbaines/Usenet-Intranet-PHP-Homepage/README.md

 Ideally this would go on the root of your web server, which is why the intranet resources are in a folder named intranet.
 The resources are all relative so you can move it in to a subfolder if you like.

-To configure the page you will need to open the intranet folder and rename serverconfig-example.php to serverconfig.php Open the config file and make the appropriate changes to the IPs, Ports and API Keys.
+To configure the page you will need to open the intranet folder and rename serverconfig-example.php to serverconfig.php Open the config file and make the appropriate changes to the IPs, Ports, API Keys, Usernames and Passwords.